benbaptist/minecraft-wrapper/README.md

 - Colorized console output.

 # API #
-The documentation for Wrapper.py is not complete, but you can find a reference on the wrapper plugin API here:
+The references for the wrapper plugin API are here:
 [Wrapper.py Plugin API](/documentation/readme.md)

 #### New Permissions System ####